-- What is How to Make GIFs in Photoshop?
+- How Do You Make GIFs in Photoshop?

 - Step by Step Tutorial on How to Make GIFs in Photoshop